Mopinion-com/mopinion-sdk-ios-swiftpm/README.md

 ### New in 1.0.0
 - Introduced new state `NO_FORM_WILL_OPEN` for callbacks.
-- Introduces new method `semanticVersionString()`.
+- Introduces new method `semanticVersionString()` to get the version of the SDK.
-- Resized field to fit standard thank-you header on iPhone SE2.
 - Support for partial height forms.
 - Support for automatic page navigation and hiding page navigation buttons.
 - Support for auto-submitting forms and hiding submit button.

 ### Changes in 1.0.0
-- New native implementation that doesn't require react-native.
+- New fully native implementation that doesn't require any react-native, hence easier install.
 - Built with Xcode 14.3, tested on iOS 16.
 - Minimum iOS version raised to 12.

 ### Remarks
-- This readme is also included in the GitHub release, which contains the same SDK binaries repackaged for Swift Package Manager.
+- This readme is applicable to both the CocoaPods and Swift Package Manager distribution, as the latter uses the same binaries as the GitHub release for CocoaPods.

 <br>